The biggest factual inaccuracies in the Bohemian Rhapsody film

 The biggest incident of dramatic license in Bohemian Rhapsody is the timing of Freddie Mercury’s HIV diagnosis.
 In a heart-breaking scene, the singer tells his bandmates that he has the condition at a rehearsal for Live Aid.
 They perform the biggest show of their lives with this tragic knowledge.
 In fact, Mercury didn’t find out he was HIV-positive until April 1987, according to his partner Jim Hutton.

-In the film, Freddie tells the other members of Queen about his illness, introduces Hutton to his family and then goes on to play Live Aid, which is a hell of a day in anyone’s book.
+In the film, Freddie tells the other members of Queen about his illness, introduces Hutton to his family and then goes on to play Live Aid, which is a rollercoaster of a day in anyone’s book.

 Fat Bottomed Girls wasn’t played on tour in the early 1970s